Stewardship of Play

 This discussion lead eventually to the conclusion—based upon people’s own experience in areas where they had built their own self confidence—that self-confidence comes from making mistakes and correcting them.
 The more mistakes you make and correct, the more confident you become.
 I am confident in my ability to bake bread, because I have made every possible mistake, including forgetting about it rising in the oven and later finding a swollen mess of spongy dough completely filling it.
 That never happened again, of course.

-This led to Leadership and Facilitation point #6:
+This led to Care point #6:

 6. Trust children to fix their own mistakes.